adocs2/invoice-generator/README.md

 For more information, refer to the [blog post by serradura](https://serradura.github.io/pt-BR/blog/aprenda_bcdd_e_u-case/).

+With that in mind, the application has planned to be use-case centered.
+So the implementation is based on each use case.
+So i made the separtion of each context with your use case.
+For example, in my models i have the context of User and the Context of Invoice.
+Inside each folder i have a file for each use case to make then independent

+- app
+  - controllers
+    - api
+      - v1
+       - invoices
+       - tokens
+    - invoice
+    - tokens
+  - models
+    - invoices
+      - create_and_send_email
+      - find_by_id
+      - list_by_user_id
+      - mailer
+      - pdf_generator
+      - record
+      - repository
+    - users
+      - activate_token
+      - find_by_id
+      - generate_token_and_send_activation_token
+      - login_with_token
+      - mailer
+      - record
+      - repository

+This way, it is relatively simple to maintain, refactor, test or separate some use case for microservices.

 ## Getting Started

 To access the platform, enter your email in "generate token."
 You will receive an authentication token by email to log in to the platform or access the API.